 “God damn it.”

 Murati had wanted a military command– to be acknowledged by her peers, to be given accolades.
 And to fight– to fight!
 She had spent so long and trained so much in everything military.
-She wanted to fight, to defend her country.
+She wanted to fight, to defend her country, to kill her enemies.
 She wanted revenge– no, to punish the imperialists!
 To make sure there was a Union still for all the people who survived horrid privation in the world!

 It was not just revenge then– it was for all that her country suffered.